giabui/Library/README.md

 * Utilizing event listeners for user interaction
 * Employing JavaScript objects for storing and retrieving user data
 * Writing clean and readable code
+* Randomizing background color and implementing it through JavaScript